skywardmc/adrenaline/docs/index.md

 Yes, **you can**!
 Feel free to use this in any way you want!
 If you are making something public with this like a modpack, all I ask for is **credit** somewhere.
 You don't **have** to give credit - after all it's just a Minecraft modpack, but I spend lots of time maintaining this and it would help a **ton**.
 If you do want to give credit, just put this website in there.

 ### Enjoy!
-So what are you waiting for?
+So, what are you waiting for?
 Try out Adrenaline today!